ftejada9/Eye-Movement-Exercise/readme.md

 This is the "Eyes movement Exercise", where the eyes, eyeballs and background have been created with CSS styles.
 And animated thru JavaScript to be able to follow the cursor movement.

+Future Improvements will add different animal faces to make the page more attractive

 ---
 MIT License